ISISComputingGroup/ibex_developers_manual/GUI-Troubleshooting.md

 ### Debugging local code with Eclipse
 1. When eclipse build starts it will print on the console the port it is listening for debugging.
-Similar to : "Listening for transport dt_socket at address: 60796"
+Similar to : `Listening for transport dt_socket at address: 60796`
 2. Set a debug configuration for Remote Java Application with host as localhost and port as obtained above.

 [Memory "leaks"](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Debugging-memory-leaks-in-the-IBEX-GUI)